imagej/imagej.github.io/pages/BigStitcher_FRC.md

 Fusion](BigStitcher_Fuse "wikilink"): You can set a bounding box for the resulting image, downsampling and whether to display or save results.

-{% capture includecontent %} By default, Quality is estimated in relatively large blocks of the (full resolution) images, downsampling only affects how large the blocks are "rendered" in the resulting image.
+{% include sidebox-right content='By default, Quality is estimated in relatively large blocks of the (full resolution) images, downsampling only affects how large the blocks are "rendered" in the resulting image.
-Using high downsampling should be okay here. {% endcapture %}
+Using high downsampling should be okay here.' %}

-{% include info-box content=includecontent %}

 Parameters that are important to the actual quality estimation are: